wilkar1/demo-stibo/readme.md

 # Demo Project

-This is a demo project, which shows some of the data model interactions we do in the Tagglo/PDS project.
+This is a demo project, which shows some of the data model interactions we do in the PDS project.

 The project objective is to generate a tabular report in CSV format from our data standard specification.

-Please fork the project to you own bitbucket, github, or other git hosting account, and give us access to the repository holding your solution.
+Please fork the project to you own bitbucket, github, or other git hosting account, and give us access to the repository holding your solution - or alternatively send send us a zip-file with the solution.

 ## Data Standard